 There are three common types of aiders to consider:

-1) It is much less prone to twists and "going inside out" than standard aiders.
+1) They are much less prone to twists and "going inside out" than standard aiders.

 2) You don't have to orient the aider step to the correct side when you are stepping into it.
 This is especially helpful for beginners, which makes this style aider the best for climbers learning to aid climb.